 Ruralco does look better value, trading on a forecast PE ratio of 10 times and a dividend yield of 5.6 per cent, which compares to Elder’s PE and yield of 14 times and 2.5 per cent.
 Having overcome its capital structure nightmare, Elders’ management has been almost faultless in its execution, while Ruralco has had problems in a number of business units.

-Successful investing involves trusting in management’s abilities to deal with tough times.
+Successful investing in both small caps and the larger companies too involves trusting in management’s abilities to deal with tough times.
 If Ruralco’s management is successful, there is more potential for future reward from the current drought, which everyone hopes will break soon.